johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-23-terry-pratchett-x-clacks-overhead-azure-static-webapps/index.md

 hide_table_of_contents: false
 ---

 Terry Pratchett is remembered on the internet.
 A non-standardised HTTP header: `X-Clacks-Overhead` is broadcast by websites seeking to pay tribute to the great man.
-This post shows how to make Azure Static Web Apps join in.
+This post shows how we can make Azure Static Web Apps join in.

 ![title image reading "Terry Pratchett and the Azure Static Web Apps" with the Azure Static Web Apps logo and a Terry Pratchett icon by Lisa Krymova from NounProject.com](title-image.png)